rallekralle11/Epi_4L/README.md

 With such "amazing" features as:

-Data line ESD protection taken from the official A. micro.
+USB power and data line ESD protection.

 Crenellated pins.